-Professor Stobart is Senior Research Fellow at the Oxford University Centre for Educational Assessment (OUCEA) and Emeritus Professor of Education at the Institute of Education, University College London.
+Professor Stobart is an Honorary Research Fellow at the Oxford University Centre for Educational Assessment (OUCEA) and Emeritus Professor of Education at the Institute of Education, University College London.

 He has worked in education as a teacher, psychologist, policy researcher and academic.
 His expertise is in assessment, with much of his recent work focusing on Assessment for Learning.